 In the coming days, I'll upload some other suggestions.

-#3 Updated by Jan Niggemann (redmine.org team member) about 6 years ago
+#3 Updated by Jan Niggemann (redmine.org team member) over 6 years ago

 - File project_overview.png added